atreyabhat/Aruco-Detector-and-Follower/README.md

 # Aruco-Detector-and-Follower

-My internship work on ROS Simulation of a Surveilliance Rover
+My project work on ROS Simulation of a Surveilliance Rover

 Based on TurtleBot3 Waffle, the rover searches for and detects Aruco Marker Checkpoints and makes round trips between them.